ytakefuji/AIethics/README.md

 <b>
-3.*** Use reweighing with Logistic-regression to investigate how values of fairness metrics are improved with or without reweighing.
+3.*** About the previous problem, use reweighing with Logistic-regression to investigate how values of fairness metrics are improved with or without reweighing.
 </b>